iPhone 17 Pro vs iPhone 15 Pro: Upgrade or wait?

 Design and Size

 When it comes to design, Apple is normally pretty conservative with the changes.
 Not this time.
-The company is expected to bring the biggest design change in years, and if we're to believe the leaked CAD renders and dummies, the back of the iPhone 17 Pro will look rather different from the iPhone 15 Pro.
+The company brought the biggest design change in years—the back of the iPhone 17 Pro looks rather different from the iPhone 15 Pro.

-The main difference is the new camera housing on the back of the iPhone 17 Pro, which is expected to stretch from side to side and look reminiscent of the Pixel's latest design.
+The main difference is the new camera housing on the back of the iPhone 17 Pro, which stretches from side to side and looks reminiscent of the Pixel's latest design.
+Apple calls this huge bump "extended plateau."
 The iPhone 15 Pro relies on the old square camera bump design.

-There's a difference in building materials - the iPhone 15 Pro was the first iPhone to feature grade 5 titanium, and the latest rumors suggest that Apple might revert to an aluminum frame for the iPhone 17 Pro.
+There's a difference in building materials—the iPhone 15 Pro was the first iPhone to feature grade 5 titanium, and Apple has reverted to aluminum with the iPhone 17 Pro.
+Granted, it's a new aluminum unibody with Ceramic Shield 2 on the front and back, but still, titanium is titanium.

-Let's quickly list the color expectations for the iPhone 17 Pro versus what we have available on the iPhone 15 Pro.
-There's only one speculated color regarding the iPhone 17 Pro at the moment.
+Let's quickly list the color variants for the iPhone 17 Pro versus what we have available on the iPhone 15 Pro.

 Display Differences